5ketcher/openvpt-standard/README.md

 No personal identity information is ever shared with platforms:
 - no name
-- no birthdate
+- no date of birth
 - no address
-- no national ID
+- no national identifier
 - no document numbers

-TrustID is designed to strengthen digital trust while preserving individual privacy.
+OpenVPT strengthens digital trust while preserving individual privacy.

+OpenVPT is a **neutral protocol standard**:
-TrustID is a neutral protocol: trust decisions and accepted issuers are always determined by each platform's or region's Trust Policy.
+trust decisions and accepted issuers are determined by each platform’s or region’s **Trust Policy**, not by the protocol itself.

 ---